kenbooth/kenbooth.github.io/_posts/2020-04-06-off-to-a-start.md

 layout: post
 title: Off to a start
 ---
-This is the first post.
+This is the first post of this blog running Jekyll on GitHub.
 Here we go.